yerkonty/yerkonty/README.md

 Beginner Creator
 --------------------------

-At 16, worked as an IT-assistant in school. \n
+At 16, worked as an IT-assistant in school.
 At 17, currently pursuing a Bachelor’s degree in Computer Science at Uzbekistan's Top #1 private university, CAU.

 * 🌍  I'm based in Astana